iTwin/auth-clients/packages/browser/README.md

 - `rush test:integration` will run integration tests for the entire repo.
 - `rushx test:integration` runs the tests only in the Browser package.
 - Playwright options are in playwright.config.ts (head-ful vs headless, timeouts, etc).
-- The tests start the /test-app using parcel before running.
+- The tests start the /test-app using vite before running.
-- To run only the test app: `rushx test:integration:start-test-app` and access localhost:1234 in your browser.
+- To run only the test app: `rushx test:integration:start-test-app` and access <http://localhost:5173> in your browser.